VCSTDN2024/imad5112-assignment-1-ST10474479-1/README.md

 The main goal of this app is to to output meals based on the time of day the user inputs.This makes things easier as the user does not have to struggle to think of what to make if they are in a rush somewhere or have a hectic schedule.

 ### Key Features:
-- Feature 1: EditText where user is able to input the time of day in which they want a meal for then it is displayed.
+- Features: EditText where user is able to input the time of day in which they want a meal for then it is displayed.
-- Feature 2: Reset button to clear the meals displayed in the textview so the user can input another time of day.
+- Features: Reset button to clear the meals displayed in the textview so the user can input another time of day.
-- Feature 3: Exit button to exit the program once the user is satisfied and has been given a meal
+- Features: Exit button to exit the program once the user is satisfied and has been given a meal

 These features aim to provide a simple easy user friendly interface and very easy for managing tasks.